epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 ------------
 First of all open command line and install setuptools, just write 'pip install -u setuptools'.
 After that you can install our app, enter 'python setup.py install' in command line to do this.
-By this point if you want to launch the application, enter 'python rss-reader [arguments]'.
+By this point if you want to launch the application, enter 'rss-reader [arguments]'.

 For working with cache you have to install PostgreSQL, you can do this from the website https://www.postgresql.org/download/.
-During installation you need to enter password, use 1234 or your own, but in this case write it in file 'password.txt', others options leave default.
+During installation you need to enter password, use 1234, others options leave default.

 USING
 ------------
-rss_reader.py [--help] [--source SOURCE] [--version] [--json] [--verbose] [--limit LIMIT] [--date DATE]
+rss_reader.py [--help] [--source SOURCE] [--version] [--json] [--verbose] [--limit LIMIT] [--date DATE] [--to-html PATH]

 positional arguments: